-€/m 2010 2011
+€/m 2011 2012

-Freedom life business (21) (33)
+Freedom life business (33) (5)

-Other traditional life business 1 (0)
+Other traditional life business (0) 0

-Unit-linked life business 56 28
+Unit-linked life business 28 14

-Index-linked life business 5 3
+Index-linked life business 3 1

-VALUE OF NEW COVERED BUSINESS 41 (2)
+VALUE OF NEW COVERED BUSINESS (2) 10

-The value of new unit-linked business decreased and this is mainly due to a sales volume reduction in the year, a product mix more concentrated to single premium products and an increase in the management fees payout to the sales network.
+The value of new unit-linked business decreased and this is mainly due to the sales volume reduction in the year and to the changes to the product decrements.

 As far as the index-linked policies are concerned are now sold only in Spain, following the issue of ISVAP Regolamento 32 in Italy.

-The profitability of the Freedom Life policy is negative mainly because of the economic scenarios.
+The profitability of the Freedom Life business is negative mainly because of the economic environment.